angeal185/sicarii/README.md

 * usage of nunjucks requires nunjucks to be pre installed
 * do not set nunjucks to cache templates as this will be done by sicarii
+* `config.template_engine.nunjucks.filters` is a path to filters file relative to cwd
+* `config.template_engine.nunjucks.globals.vars` are added to all renders
 * refer to nunjucks documentation for further details

 ```js

 router.get('/', function(stream, headers, flags){
   // send default headers and render index.njk
   stream.render('index.njk', {title: 'nunjucks'})
 });

 ```